wxw115/Codes-in-Papers/README.md

 #This page provides codes for my journal papers.
-Each fold indicates the [Journal Name Abbreviation]_CodeName
+Each fold indicates the [Journal Name Abbreviation-Year]_CodeName